 Caring for a Loved One

 The Rabbi always wants to know if you or a loved one is ill or in the hospital for any reason.
-Please email or call him to let him know and to discuss good times for a visit.
+Please email or call her at 847-421-1905 to let her know and to discuss good times for a visit.
 Please note that hospitals do not automatically notify our office, even if you tell the hospital or nursing home staff that you or your loved one is a member of Beth Israel Center.

 At these difficult times our tradition has a lot of wisdom and consolation to offer.
 Our community and Rabbi want to do everything that we can to be supportive and comforting.